Lokesh75691/commands-of-git/README.md

-vhanges required in the above uploaded file
+changes required in the above uploaded file